The children are listening: educated by the adults

 We need to adapt our education for this pandemic and indeed create a blueprint for future pandemics and disasters.
 We have an amazing group of highly skilled professionals who we entrust our children to, they know our children and can continue to inspire and educate them in a variety of ways.
 We need to show these professionals that we trust and respect them.

-The adults need to show the way for the children are still listening.
+The adults need to show the way as the children are still listening.

 If you’d like to write a blog for Parentkind, please email us.